Cghlewis/data-mgmt-ed-research-book/_book/13-data-cleaning.md

     - In this document, variables should be named and coded according to your style guide and all variables and transformations approved by the data management working group.
 2. Data cleaning plan
     - This should include a series of steps based off of our standardized data cleaning checklist, and all transformations have been reviewed by the data management working group.
-3. ReadMe file
+3. README file
-    - This includes any ReadMe files, stored alongside raw data files, that contain notes that may be relevant to your data cleaning process (e.g., a project coordinator notes that “ID 1234 should actually be ID 1235”).
+    - This includes any README files, stored alongside raw data files, that contain notes that may be relevant to your data cleaning process (e.g., a project coordinator notes that “ID 1234 should actually be ID 1235”).
 You will want to integrate this information into your data cleaning plan as needed.
 4. Participant tracking database
     - Make sure that this database is up to date so that you can compare form completion status numbers to the Ns in your dataset.